 And middle if possible!
 I can’t tell you how many people I have met backpacking who hate and find the thought of their backpacks immensely stressful.
 But that makes no sense!
 Your backpack should be your best friend, you’re going to be depending on it and its content for x number of weeks/months.
 So I highly recommend getting one that opens from the top and bottom making everything easily accessible.
 You don’t want to be that person in the hostel room scrummaging around at the crack of dawn, having to unpack their whole bag to reach something at the bottom, waking everyone up!

 Also get a backpack with a belt.
 This takes the weight off your shoulders making it way easier and more comfortable to carry.
 All bags are different shapes and most are adjustable so try to find one that fits you perfectly.
 You don’t want to dread carrying your rucksack around.
 FYI the belt should be around your hips not sitting on your waist.
+These are great backpacks for first time backpackers:

 You may be thinking what is she on about?
 This is possibly the best piece of advice I’ve ever been given and can give!
 To avoid white marks in your hair, spray dry shampoo on your hair in the evening before bed.
 You’ll wake up and it will have absorbed all excess oil and left your hair looking fresh and clean without the horrid white dry shampoo dusty residue.
 Try it at home if you don’t believe me, it works!